If you’re searching for a creative summer job, with Mint Artists or elsewhere, get ready for job interviews.

 Practice your answers.
 Mock interviews or speed interviews are worthwhile, or ask your favorite aunt to ask some interview questions.
 Be prepared for some offbeat questions, especially if you’re going after a creative job in a creative organization.
 (I’ve been known to ask candidates about their super power or what fruit they most identify with.)
 Review and prepare for the most common interview questions, such as this list from job search giant Indeed.
 It’s especially helpful to know what you will say about your best skills and strengths and your weaknesses and to practice for those tell me about how you solved a problem or rescued a project inquires.

 Connect with the interviewer.
 Find out who you will interview with, and read up on them, their causes and interests.
 See what they share on social media, and review their professional background on LinkedIn.
 Jot some notes in that notebook you’re bring.
 And prepare a question about their career or experiences that shows you did the homework.

 And a final piece: Listen carefully during your interview and jot notes.
 Your body language shows you are attentive and engaged, so drink plenty of coffee or an energy drink ahead of time and don’t slouch or avert your eyes.
 Smile, for research shows it helps in getting hired, except if you are interviewing for a serious job.
 And follow these other listening tips from Job-hunt.org .

-If you are interested in interviewing for a summer job with Mint Artists, you must live in Detroit and be ages 15 to 21.
-Our next interviews are scheduled for Saturday, April 28 at Marygrove College.
-Or contact us if you cannot attend that day.
+If you are interested in interviewing for a summer job with Mint Artists, you must live in Detroit, be ages 14 to 21 and register with Grow Detroit’s Young Talent.

 © Vickie Elmer, 2019, for Mint Artists